Joako360/osm2city/doc/manual/appendix.rst

 * postgis
 * python-psycopg2

-On top of that you also nee a 0.6+ version of Osmosis_.
+On top of that you also need a 0.6+ version of Osmosis_.
 Please be aware of the fact that you also need a related version of Java and that e.g. in Ubuntu 16.04 Osmosis is out of date.

 --------------------------